Thomas Edison: Moving the works

-In December 1914, a fire killed one employee and destroyed thirteen buildings causing $1.5 million in damages.
-The phonograph works was destroyed.
-Edison was optimistic about the situation, ordered everything rebuilt with the newest technology and was manufacturing records again by January.
+In December 1914, a fire killed one employee and destroyed thirteen buildings, causing $1.5 million in damages.
+The phonograph works was destroyed, but Edison was optimistic about the situation and ordered that everything be rebuilt with the newest technology.
+They were manufacturing records again by January.
 The impact of the fire was partially mitigated because the factory practiced regular fire drills.

 In 1921, following the inauguration of Warren G. Harding, the American economy was entering a recession.
 At this point, Edison had experience leading his businesses through recessions and had seen several of his friends go bankrupt when they were unable to manage.
 He fired thousands of his employees including executives.
 By the fall, the economy recovered, and business returned; however, it was a near miss with bankruptcy.

 Fluoroscopy

 Edison learned about X-rays in 1896, following their discovery by Wilhelm Röntgen.
 He was sent a photo of Röntgen's hands with the bones visible.
 The new technology excited Edison and he tried developing an X-ray system with better glass and more electric power than previously used.
-While experimenting, Edison learned X-ray images display better on calcium tungstate screens and informed Lord Kelvin.
+While experimenting, Edison learned that X-ray images display better on calcium tungstate screens and informed Lord Kelvin.

 The fundamental design of Edison's fluoroscope is still in use today, although Edison abandoned the project after nearly losing his own eyesight and seriously injuring his assistants, Clarence Dally and Charles Dally.
 In 1903, a shaken Edison said: "Don't talk to me about X-rays, I am afraid of them."
 The brothers often acted as human guinea pigs for the fluoroscopy project.
-Clarence died, at the age of 39, of injuries related to the exposure, including mediastinal cancer.
+Clarence died, at the age of 39, of injuries related to the exposure.